United Kingdom

 In a letter dated March 23, 1911, to the Minister of Foreign Affairs, Carnegie expressed his pleasure that The Netherlands had agreed to establish the Heldenfonds.
 He endowed the fund with a gift of $200,000, saying that he felt the amount would “meet the cost of maintaining injured heroes and their families during disability of the heroes, and the widows and children of heroes who may lose their lives…” The Heldenfonds awards silver and bronze medals, together with a certificate.
 The number of heroic acts awarded has averaged 45 in recent years.

-c/o Provincie Zuid-Holland
+c/o Provinciehuis Zuid-Holland

-P.O.
-Box 90602
+P.O. box 90602

 carnegieheldenfonds@pzh.nl